New Market, Alabama: 2000 census

-As of the 2020 United States census, there were 1,543 people, 475 households, and 369 families residing in the CDP.

 Public services

 Water service in the New Market area is run by the Madison County Water Authority.
 Sewer service is unavailable.
 Huntsville Utilities provides electric service.

 The Madison County Sheriff's Department administers law and order in the community, and the New Market Volunteer Fire Department provides fire protection.

 Education

 New Market is home to several schools run by the Madison County Schools school district, which is the school district of New Market.